unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 - `--second-passphrase`: The second crypto account passphrase.
 If you have [set up a second passphrase on your crypto-account](#cryptoaccount-set-second-passphrase), you can specify it with this flag.

+- `--sender-account`: The @unikname or unik ID of the transaction sender.
+If `--sender-account` is provided, a check is performed to verify if the passphrase match the unik's account.

 ### Using an HTTP Proxy

 To access <uns/> through proxy servers, you can configure the HTTP_PROXY and HTTPS_PROXY environment variables with either the DNS domain names or IP addresses and port numbers used by your proxy servers.
 See the following examples.